 If you wish to decline any or all awarded funds, you must notify the FAO.
 However, no further action is necessary if you choose to accept all awarded funds.
-For eligible, enrolled students, Pell Grant Funds are awarded on or after the first day of class that the student has begun attendance.
+For eligible, enrolled students, Pell Grant & FSEOG Funds are awarded on or after the first day of class that the student has begun attendance.
 If you choose to apply for a loan, promptly submit required loan documents & application.
-For first-time borrowers, Direct Loan Funds are awarded 30 calendar days after a student's program of study begins.
+FWS is not included in students' award until you apply for and obtain in a position funded through Work-Study funds.
+This FWS award appears on the student's financial aid award notice and represents potential earnings for the student.